-Edmonton police investigating after group known to police visits Al Rashid mosque | CBC News
+Edmonton police investigating after group known to police visits Al Rashid Mosque | CBC News

-'We denounce any kind of groups that trespass and surveil our property’
+'We denounce any kind of groups that trespass and surveil our property,’ mosque spokesperson says

 "Two suspicious men walked into the mosque and looked like they were scouting the place.
 One of them was wearing a tuque that had the word 'infidel' on it in Arabic," Noor Al-Henedy, communications director for the mosque, said Saturday.